hashicorp/vault/website/source/docs/secrets/transit/index.html.md

 Name: `transit`

-The transit secret backend is used to encrypt/decrypt data in-transit.
+The transit secret backend handles cryptographic functions on data in-transit.
 Vault doesn't store the data sent to the backend.
-It can also be viewed as "encryption as a service."
+It can also be viewed as "cryptography as a service."

-The primary use case for the transit backend is to encrypt data from applications while still storing that encrypted data in some primary data store.
+The primary use case for `transit` is to encrypt data from applications while still storing that encrypted data in some primary data store.
 This relieves the burden of proper encryption/decryption from application developers and pushes the burden onto the operators of Vault.
 Operators of Vault generally include the security team at an organization, which means they can ensure that data is encrypted/decrypted properly.
 Additionally, since encrypt/decrypt operations must enter the audit log, any decryption event is recorded.

+`transit` can also sign and verify data; generate hashes and HMACs of data; and act as a source of random bytes.

 Due to Vault's flexible ACLs, other interesting use-cases are possible.
 For instance, one set of Internet-facing servers can be given permission to encrypt